sirdedz/Sports-Quiz-Web-App/README.md

     - run 'db.create_all()'
 4. start the application by running the following in a command prompt:
     - run 'flask run'
+5. once the web application is running:
+    - navigate to the login page and click 'register'
+    - register an account with username 'admin'
+    - navigate back to the user page by clicking the user icon in the top right
+    - scroll down and click on 'Populate Database'
+        - This will provide some quizzes as well as mock results for the admin account

  # Assets: